gluethegiant/gtg-rack/README.md

 # Glue the Giant's Modular Bus Mixers for VCV Rack

-To use these mixers, simply connect them together with the BUS IN and BUS OUT ports.
+Build your own mixer by connecting these modules together with the BUS IN and BUS OUT ports.
 The audio is routed along three stereo buses: red, orange, and blue.
-The Bus Depot module can create mix groups and provide a final stereo mix out.

 The bus design makes it easy to patch together modules while creating simple or complex routing.
-With features like pop filters, polyphonic stereo spread, fade automation, mix groups, and integrated latency compensation, they're also fun to use.
+With features like pop filters, fade automation, send effects, mix groups, polyphonic stereo spread, effect and bus auditioning, and integrated latency compensation, they can also help you make your next patch sound amazing.

 ![Modular bus mixers from Glue the Giant](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)